jgbishop/django-queryinspect/README.md

 queries can easily be identified using this tool, with full support for asynchronous requests (e.g. AJAX).

+A decorator is also available for inspecting queries in standalone scripts (management commands, for example).

 Works with Django (2.2 and later) and Python (3.6 and later).

 Example log output: